itsmehere/CS50AI/LectureNotes/Week5_NeuralNetworks.md

 |0 |1 |0      |1     |
 |1 |1 |1      |1     |

 Similarly, if we wanted to implement a neural network to be able to function as **and**, we can change the bias to -2 instead of -1 so that 0 will only be reached if both _x_<sub>1</sub> and _x_<sub>2</sub> are 1.
-However, what if we wanted to have more that just 2 inputs?
-Neural Networks allow us to link together as many units as we want in any arrangment.
-For example, if we wanted 5 inputs to lead to 1 output, we could draw the structue and it would look something like this.
+However, what if we wanted to have more than just 2 inputs?
+Neural Networks allow us to link together as many units as we want in any arrangement.
+For example, if we wanted 5 inputs to lead to 1 output, we could draw the structure and it would look something like this.

 ![5inputs](images/5_NeuralNetworks/5inputs.png)

 ## Gradient Descent:

-An algorithm for minimizng loss when training neural network.
+An algorithm for minimizing loss when training a neural networks.

 - Start with a random choice of weights
 - Repeat: